-Do you enjoy working in an environment where you will be surrounded by books, computers and other sources of information?
-Do you love helping people find the information they need for school, work or personal purposes?
-If the answer to both these questions is yes then you can consider becoming a librarian.
+A librarian works in an environment that is surrounded by books, computers and other sources of information.
+They should love helping people find the information they need for school, work or personal purposes.
 Contrary to the stereotyped image of a grumpy lady with hair tied in a bun telling students to keep quiet, librarians today actually come in different shapes and sizes.
 Although the general work of librarians is to help students carry out research and find the information they are looking for, there are actually different kinds of librarians assigned for various tasks, especially in larger libraries.

 User services librarians are the ones patrons most commonly associate with the librarian occupation.
 They are the ones who assist library users and teach them how to use the resources of the library.
 There are also technical services librarians whose work involves organizing and classifying library materials so that people will find it easy to locate the information they need.
 Most of their work is done in the background so they don’t usually interact with the public.
 Then there are librarians who take care of running the operations of the entire library.
 They are called administrative services librarians.